Burnaby Women's Counselling

 Explore

 Life transition counselling in Burnaby explores the impact of your life transition.
 We unpack how it impacts your day-to-day life, view of self, and relationships with others.
-Individuals who are navigating life transitions sometimes hesitate to reach out because they believe they should handle it on their own.
+Women who are navigating life transitions sometimes hesitate to reach out because they believe they should handle it on their own.
 However, it’s okay to ask for support.
 Life transitions can sometimes feel scary, stressful, and overwhelming.
 It can also feel lonely sometimes, even when we have support from loved ones.
 As your counsellor in Burnaby, I support you in overcoming your fears and challenging negative core beliefs.
 I work with clients to challenge negative core beliefs and to strengthen positive ones.
 Life transitions can feel challenging and overwhelming, but you don’t have to cope with them alone.

 Heal